metalabharvard/metalabharvard.github.io/_projects/curatorial-aigents/hindsight2021.md

 links:

-tweet-summary: "In the midst of multiple crises, Hindsight 20/21 asks how the university is changing across its collections, communities, and curricula."
+tweet-summary: "Hindsight 20/21 asks how the university is changing across its collections, communities, and curricula."

 ---